 It is best brewed at 90°C for 3-5 minutes.
 This tea should be brewed multiple times.

-We feature a large range of GABA teas from Taiwan:
+You can find many other GABA teas in our shop.
+We also feature a large range of GABA teas specifically from Taiwan:

 |Gao Shan Amber GABA Oolong||Oolong||Qing Xin ‘Green Heart’ cultivar||Shibi Shan, Yunlin County||Top quality high mountain oolong|